-A planner by nature, Lindsay H. Sanders practices in the field of estate planning.
+Lindsay H. Sanders practices in the field of trusts and estates law.
 She is passionate about assisting individuals and families plan for the future and life’s changes, supporting people through sensitive situations, and helping people navigate the law.

 Lindsay graduated from Chapman University with a B.A. in European History and a Minor in Peace and Conflict Studies.
 She received her J.D. from University of the Pacific, McGeorge School of Law with a Certificate in International Legal Studies.

 Lindsay enjoys being involved in the local community and non-profit organizations.
-She is a proud member of Palos Verdes Peninsula Chamber of Commerce where she is Chair of the Young Professionals Committee, the Los Angeles County Bar Association, and the Rodgers Center for Holocaust Education at Chapman University.
-Lindsay is also a dedicated supporter of the Alzheimer’s Association and volunteers with their California Southland Chapter to present educational content related to estate planning.
+She is a proud Board Member of Palos Verdes Peninsula Chamber of Commerce where she is also Chair of the Young Professionals Committee.
+She is also a member of the Los Angeles County Bar Association, the South Bay Bar Association, and the Rodgers Center for Holocaust Education at Chapman University.
+She is a dedicated supporter of the Alzheimer’s Association and volunteers with their California Southland Chapter to present educational content related to estate planning.